Six Ways Your Children Can Affect Your Retirement

-From housing to health care to basic needs, the cost of raising a child in the United States from birth to age 17 is roughly $233,610, not including college or potential inflation.
+From housing to health care to basic needs, the cost of raising a child in a major U.S. city from birth to age 17 often exceeds $500,000, not including college.

 Regardless of the exact figure, having children comes with a price tag.
 And aside from the typical costs of raising a family, there are a few other ways that your children factor into a smart retirement plan.